SEMICeu/iso-19139-to-dcat-ap/documentation/HowTo.md

 * value `enabled`: The coupled resource is looked up
 * value `disabled`: The coupled resource is not looked up

 The default value is `enabled` for GeoDCAT-AP Extended, and `disabled` otherwise.

-  CAVEAT: Using this feature may cause the transformation to hang, in case the URL in `@xlink:href` is broken, the request hangs indefinitely, or does not return the expected resource (e.g., and HTML page, instead of an XML-encoded ISO 19139 record).
+CAVEAT: Using this feature may cause the transformation to hang, in case the URL in `@xlink:href` is broken or does not return the expected resource (e.g., and HTML page, instead of an XML-encoded ISO 19139 record).
 It is strongly recommended that this issue is dealt with by using appropriate configuration parameters and error handling (e.g., by specifying a timeout on HTTP calls and by setting the HTTP `Accept` header to `application/xml`).

 ### Parameters for the spatial reference system of the bounding box